vapor-community/async-extensions/README.md

+# This package is deprecated...
+Please use the new VaporExt package

 # AsyncExtensions

 AsyncExtensions is a collection of **Swift extensions**, with handy methods, syntactic sugar, and performance improvements for wide range of Async data types and classes.